pnkjaggarwal/Time-Series-Analysis/README.md

 # Time-Series-Analysis
-Time Series Analysis for monthly sales of champagne This project includes the detailed study of monthly sales of champagne.
+This project includes the detailed study of monthly sales of champagne.
-Data includes the monthly sales in INR from 1964 to 1972 and predicted sales from 1972 to 1974.
+Data includes the monthly sales in INR from 1964 to 1972 and with the help of ARIMA and seasonal ARIMA model, i have predicted the monthly sales from 1972 to 1974.